EmilAltmann/Buzzerino/README.md

 ### Installation of resistors
 #### 100 kΩ NTC temperature-dependent resistor

+The 100 kΩ NTC temperature-dependent resistor has a glass body with no markings.

 ![Buzzerino PCB and NTC Resistor side by side.](https://github.com/EmilAltmann/Buzzerino/blob/main/images/pictures_of_construction/instruction_step_17.jpg "Buzzerino PCB and NTC Resistor side by side.")

 The resistors come with straight leads and need to be formed.
 For that purpose hold them with one hand between two fingers and pull them to a U-shape with your other hand as seen in the following pictures: